Hate speech laws in Australia: Northern Territory

 The Anti-Discrimination Act 1992 prohibits discrimination and harassment in activities associated with education, work, accommodation, services, clubs, and insurance or superannuation.

 Queensland

 Queensland's Anti-Discrimination Act 1991 and amendments create laws that are similar to Tasmania's.

 In 2001, the Islamic Council of Queensland brought the first action under the Act for victimisation on account of religion.
 The Islamic Council complained that the respondent Mr. Lamb, a candidate in a federal election, had expressed some unfavourable opinions about Muslims in an electioneering pamphlet.
 Walter Sofronoff, for the Anti-Discrimination Tribunal, dismissed the action on the ground that Mr. Lamb did not intend to incite hatred or contempt but rather wanted to let the electors know his opinions on political matters.

+On 5 March 2026, the Queensland government enacted a new hate speech law that banned the slogans "From the river to the sea" and "Globalise the intifada", which are used by some supporters of Palestine against Israeli occupation.
+One week later, a woman was arrested for wearing a sleeveless shirt with the first slogan, and a speaker at a pro-Palestinian rally was also arrested for explaining to the attendees what the sentence meant and why, in his opinion, the government had banned it.

 South Australia

 The Racial Vilification Act 1996 is similar to the law in New South Wales.
+In the 30 years since the introduction of the legislation, the law has never been used.
 In 2002, the Attorney-General's Department released a discussion paper entitled "Proposal for a new law against religious discrimination and vilification".
 Following many objections, no legislation was enacted.